nu11v01d/nulls-drg-mods/README.md

 # [NULL]'s DRG Mods
-A public storage repository for all my mods, including WIPs and stuff not uploaded to mod.io.
+A public storage repository for all my mods, including WIPs and stuff not uploaded to Mod.io.

+# Pak Files and Content Folders
+  Pak files of my mods from Mod.io plus some unreleased and test content.
+Names match names on Mod.io.
+Cooked Content has been packaged by Unreal Engine 4.27.2.
+Uncooked Content has not been packaged and thus can be viewed in Unreal Engine 4.27.2.
+Uncooked audio content may require the Audio Template's files to fully work.

 # Uncooked Blueprints
   Blueprints from finished and WIP mods.
 Requires placement into a Community Modkit uproject with MudHub and DRGLib to function properly.